Nature Stuff mdavid.com.au

 catcthing a spider step 1

 You have to be pretty quick to get a container over the top of a spider like a Huntsman.
 I always use a transparent container so I can see what’s going on.
-Take-away food containers are really handy for this.
+Take-away food containers are great for this, but remember to eat all the food out of them first.

 catcthing a spider step 2